gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 #### Actually Analyse Tickets {#actually-analyse-tickets}

 Lots of ticket rotations or oncall rotations act like a ‘[gauntlet](http://en.wikipedia.org/wiki/Running_the_gauntlet)’.
 This is especially true of rotations on larger teams.
-If you’re only on interrupts every couple of months, it’s easy to ‘run the gauntlet’, say ‘Phew, that’s over’, and get on with whatever you were doing.
+If you’re only on interrupts every couple of weeks, it’s easy to ‘run the gauntlet’, say ‘Phew, that’s over’, and get on with whatever you were doing.
 Your successor then does the same, and the root causes of tickets don’t properly get looked at -- it’s just lots of people getting annoyed by the same thing in succession, when there should be forward movement.

 There should be a handoff for tickets, as well as for oncall.
+The format is less important tha the state capture – mostly it involves setting out the state of each ongoing issue, and some context to allow the next oncaller to (for example) expect a certain type of issue, so their response to it is perhaps more timely or less stressful.
 This will maintain shared state between ticket handlers as responsibility switches over.
 Even some basic introspection into what the root causes of interrupts are can provide good solutions for reducing the overall rate. **Lots** of teams do oncall handoffs and page reviews. **Very few** teams do this for tickets.

 You should have a regular ‘scrub’ for tickets and pages, where you take certain classes of interrupts and see if you can identify a root cause.
 If you think the root cause is fixable in a reasonable amount of time, then **_silence the interrupts until the root cause is expected to be fixed_.** This provides relief for the interrupts person, and a handy deadline enforcement for the person fixing the root cause.